 Please note the Technically Achievable Limit (TAL) for phosphorous reduction at WwTWs was tightened from 0.5 mg P/l to 0.25 mg P/l for PR19 (the 2019 water industry price review).
 In PR19 the Environment Agency would not impose permit standards tighter than TAL on a water company, however companies were able to agree to tighter standards.

 There are some exceptions to this TAL.
 For example, legally enforceable operational agreement standards at Pevensey Levels SAC, Ramsar and SSSI in Sussex of 0.1 and 0.08 mg/l total phosphorus on the Hailsham North and South WwTW have been agreed as a stretch target.
 The upgrades to these two works, which use membrane technology more frequently used in drinking water treatment, will be completed by 2021.
 Housing that will discharge to these works has been given permission with a Grampian-style condition linked to a first occupancy date of December 2021.
 The agreement was first secured in the company’s PR14 business plan and Environment Agency’s WINEP in 2014.

-The creation of new WwTW with tighter permits than current TAL could theoretically be delivered by your mains or an inset sewage provider.
+The creation of new WwTW with tighter permits than current TAL could theoretically be delivered by your main or an inset sewage provider.
 If this is an option the applicant wishes to consider we advise that the applicant ensures early consultation with your Authority, the Environment Agency and the relevant sewage companies.